handiko/JDY-08-Reflash/README.md

 # Reflashing JDY-08 with HM-10 BLE firmware
 Replacing JDY-08 Bluetooth LE's firmware with the HM-10 v540.
-Firmware programming is done using Arduino UNO as the programmer/downloader.
+Firmware programming is done using an Arduino UNO as the programmer/downloader.

 ![](./JDY-08_photo.png)